cehbrecht/ecas-wps-demo/README.rst

     :alt: Join the chat at https://gitter.im/bird-house/birdhouse

-ECAS WPS Demo (the bird)
-  *ECAS WPS Demo is a bird ...*

-A Web Processing Service for the ECAS System.
+A Web Processing Service for the ECASLab_ to provide a climate analytic service using Ophidia_.

 * Free software: Apache Software License 2.0
 * Documentation: https://ecas-wps-demo.readthedocs.io.